bamoha/Shopify-webUx-internship/README.md

 ## 2. <a name='Requirements'></a> Requirements

-This application is dependent on the installation of Node.js
+This application is dependent on the installation of Node.js.
+And Node comes with NPM.

 - [Node.js](https://nodejs.org/en/)
 - [NPM](https://www.npmjs.com/)